-Unit Description
+General Description

 The unit is a one-piece, self-contained, diesel powered refrigeration-heating unit.
 The unit mounts on the front of the trailer with the evaporator portion extending into the trailer.
+There are two basic models.

-There is one basic model: Model 30: Cool, hot gas heat and defrost on engine operation.
+Model 30: Cool, hot gas heat and defrost on engine operation.